Generic-droid/Learn-advanced-coroutines-with-Kotlin-Flow-and-LiveData/README.md

 # Learn-advanced-coroutines-with-Kotlin-Flow-and-LiveData
-An item of line in google codelabs to anderstand or repeat new modern concepts.
+Line item in google codelabs for understanding or revisiting new modern concepts.